Oregon

 Notice Requirements

-The department released the model notice for PLO.
-This notice must be displayed in the workplace (and provided via email or mail to Oregon employees who work remotely).
+The PLO model notice must be displayed in the workplace (and provided via email or mail to Oregon employees who work remotely).
 Thereafter, it must be provided to new hires and those assigned to work remotely in Oregon, who were not already informed of the law at the time of hire (such as employees who relocate from another state to work remotely in Oregon).
 Click here to view the model notice.

 Larkin Action